raspberrypilearning/journey-to-school/en/step_1.md

 ---
 + How to collect data by doing a survey
 + How to train a machine learning model to recognise numbers
-+ How to use your trained machine learning model to predict things
++ How to use your trained machine learning model to make predictions

 --- /collapse ---